microsoft/accessibility-insights-action/docs/usage.md

 -   If the action fails to complete, you can check the build logs for execution errors.
 Using the template above, these logs will be in the `Scan for accessibility issues` step.
 -   If you can't find an artifact, note that your workflow must include an `actions/upload-artifact` step to add the report folder to your check results.
 See the "Basic template" above.
 -   If you're running on a `windows-2019` agent we recommend `//` instead of `/` for `scan-url-relative-path`.
--   (not released to a tag yet) If the scan takes longer than 90 seconds, you can override the default timeout via `scan-timeout`
+-   If the scan takes longer than 90 seconds, you can override the default timeout by providing a value for `scan-timeout`